 Visual Plasticity After Brain Damage

-Damage to the adult primary visual cortex (V1) causes a loss of conscious vision over the same part of the visual field in both eyes - termed partial cortical blindness.
-This increasingly common cause of permanent disability in older, adult humans is still considered untreatable.
+Damage to the primary visual cortex (V1) causes a loss of conscious vision over the same part of the visual field through both eyes.
+Clinically, his increasingly common cause of permanent disability is still considered intractable.
 However, the existence of blindsight (a largely unconscious ability to sense moving and flickering stimuli) suggests partial preservation of visual processing in cortically blind fields.
-Blindsight is thought to be mediated by projections from the superior colliculus via the pulvinar, to hMT+ (the human MT complex, equivalent to macaque MT+MST) or from the dLGN directly to hMT+.
-The existence of visual pathways that bypass V1 begs the question: can they be recruited to restore vision in cortical blindness?
+The now, well-documented existence of visual pathways that bypass V1 and convey information from the eyes to higher-level visual cortical areas, begs the question: can they be recruited to restore vision in cortical blindness?

 Our team recently discovered that visual training can recover normal threshold levels of discrimination and awareness for both simple and complex motion in the trained regions of cortically blind fields.
 However, the extent of recovery possible and the mechanisms underlying it are unknown.

 - Explore potential benefits of manipulating visual attention during training (collaboration with Marisa Carrasco)

 - Analysis of processing mechanisms that underlie training-induced visual recovery (collaboration with Duje Tadin)